Ordauq/Learning_PyNEng/README.md

-# Repo for PyNEng tasks
+# Repo where I working on PyNEng tasks